antcolag/runner/README.md

 Runner
 ===

-The Arduino library that provides an interface to handle commands and streams.
+The Arduino library that provides an interface to handle commands and runner.streams.

 Index
 ---